-In other studies, mortality is the outcome of interest; research on mortality frequently uses a retrospective cohort study design.
-Mortality experience in an employment cohort can be compared with the expected mortality in the general population (national, regional, state, or county) by using the standardized mortality ratio (SMR), which is defined as "The ratio of the number of deaths observed in the study group or population to the number that would be expected if the study population.
-Often multiplied by 100."
-Typically the SMR is denoted by a percentage; when the percentage is greater than 100%, the SMR in the study population is elevated above that found in the comparison population.
+In other studies, mortality is the outcome of interest; research on mortality frequently uses a retrospective cohort study design.7 Mortality experience in an employment cohort can be compared with the expected mortality in the general population (national, regional, state, or county) by using the standardized mortality ratio (SMR), which is defined as "the ratio of the number of deaths observed in the study group or population to the number that would be expected if the study population had the same specific rates as the standard population.
+Often multiplied by 100."12 Typically the SMR is denoted by a percentage; when the percentage is greater than 100%, the SMR in the study population is elevated above that found in the comparison population.
 Conversely, when the SMR is less than 100%, the mortality experience in the study population is lower than that of the comparison population.